notaryproject/notation/specs/commandline/blob.md

-# notation policy
+# notation blob

 ## Description

 Use `notation blob` command to sign, verify, and inspect signatures associated with arbitrary blobs.
-Notation can sign and verify any arbitrary bag of bits like zip files, documents, executables, etc. When a user signs a blob, `notation` produces a detached signature, which the user can transport/distribute in any medium that the user prefers along with the original blob.
+Notation can sign and verify any arbitrary bag of bits like zip files, documents, executables, etc. When a user signs a blob, `notation` produces a detached signature, which the user can transport/distribute using any medium that the user prefers along with the original blob.
 On the verification side, Notation can verify the blob's signature and assert that the blob has not been tampered with during its transmission.
-For more details, see [trust policy specification and examples](https://github.com/notaryproject/specifications/blob/main/specs/signing-and-verification-workflow.md#blob-signing-workflow).
+For more details on how to create trust policy for verifying blobs, see [trust policy specification and examples](https://github.com/notaryproject/specifications/blob/main/specs/signing-and-verification-workflow.md#blob-signing-workflow).

 ## Outline